Gathering Data#

 ITEM_PIPELINES = {DryRunPipeline: 100}

-Scrapy setting determines the pipeline components that will process each crawled item.
+The ITEM_PIPELINES Scrapy setting determines the pipeline components that will process each crawled item.
 Each pipeline

-component is a class with a priority number e.g. DryRunPipeline: 100
+component is a class with a priority number e.g. DryRunPipeline: 100.
+Pipeline component are then applied in the

 order of their priorities, with each pipeline component acting on the result of the previous pipeline component.

-In the above example, there is only one component DryRunPipeline
+In the above example, there is only one component DryRunPipeline.
+So this is the only component that will process

 the crawled pages.

-in the same directory where the scrapy crawl
+The DryRunPipeline creates a file called dry_run_results.txt in the same directory where the scrapy crawl

 command was run.
 This file will contain the URLs of crawled items, one URL per line.

-You can change the filepath that DryRunPipeline
+You can change the filepath that DryRunPipeline writes to using the LANGSEARCH_DRY_RUN_PIPELINE_FILEPATH setting,

 as shown below.